KhrystynaDubovyk/RequirementsTest/req-s/TRS/GetVehicleData_TRS.md

 - this request is allowed by Policies for this mobile application
 - "parameters" field is empty in PolicyTable for GetVehicleData RPC

 SDL must:
-respond with "DISALLOWED, success:false", "info: Requested parameters are disallowed by Policies" to mobile app
+respond with "DISALLOWED, success:false", "info: Requested parameters are disallowed by Policies" to mobile application

 4.
-In case mobile application GetVehicleData_request to SDL with one and-or more allowed params and with one and-or more NOT-allowed params by Policies
+In case mobile application GetVehicleData_request to SDL
+with one and-or more allowed params and with one and-or more NOT-allowed params by Policies

 SDL must:
 - transfer GetVehicleData_request to HMI with allowed params only
 - ignore the NOT-allowed params
-- respond with "ResultCode: <applicable-result-code>, success: <applicable flag>" + "info" parameter listing the params disallowed by policies to mobile app
+- respond with "ResultCode: <applicable-result-code>, success: <applicable flag>" + "info" parameter listing the params disallowed by policies to mobile application

 5.
 In case mobile application sends GetVehicleData_request to SDL